FandSonthesizer/FrequencyCounter/README.md

 - 10KOhm resistor

 Place the display on the essential shield, connect the signal you want to measure to a 220nF condensator, the other side connect to
 10kOhm resistor and to the trigger input on the essential shield.
 The other pin of the resistor goes to GND.
+This basically builds a differentiator which takes care, that there is a correct trigger impuls.
+I had it, that a source signal did not go all the way down to 0, but switched between +10V and +2V.
+Without the differentiator I saw no frequencys measured. :-)

 Load the bin file into your essential shield.
 Now you are ready to measure! :-)